-AMD offers many high end products for audio and visual processing including graphics boards and cards that are powerful in delivering crystal clear images to monitors and digital signage.
+AMD offers many high-end products for processing including CPUs and graphics cards that are powerful in delivering crystal clear images and fast load times to monitors and digital signage.

 AMD products are well loved for their superior products that are easily accessible for any budget.
 They power everything from the Microsoft® Xbox One™ and Windows 10-based laptops, to 5K iMacs, the MacBook Pro and beyond.

-A graphics card is a small piece of computer hardware that produces the image you see on a monitor.
-The graphics card renders an image to your monitor by converting data into a signal your monitor can read.
+A graphics card is a piece of computer hardware that produces the image you see on a monitor.
+The graphics card renders an image to your monitor by converting data into an analog or digital signal your monitor can read.

-- An integrated graphic card is built into the motherboard where no additional card is used.
-Integrated graphic cards can be found in most standard laptops and computers; they are affordable but are not easily upgraded.
+- An integrated graphics card is built into the motherboard or CPU.
+Integrated graphics can be found in most standard laptops and computers; they are affordable but are not upgradable.

-- Discrete graphic cards are installed on to the motherboard as an additional component.
-This is optimal for those that want to upgrade their graphic card and make modifications to their system.
+- Discrete graphics cards are installed on the motherboard as an additional component.
+This is optimal for those that want to upgrade their graphics and make necessary modifications to their system.

-Integrated graphics are fine for people that use computers for surfing the internet, creating documents or watching movies.
-But for users who need more from their computer or monitor, for those that do a lot of video editing, displays and gaming, a discrete graphics card is ideal for faster image processing time.
-Without this a user may find their programs lagging, or trembling visual images.
+Integrated graphics are fine for people that use computers for surfing the web, creating documents or watching movies.
+But for users who need more from their computer or monitor, for those that do a lot of video editing, displays, and gaming, a dedicated graphics card is required for faster image processing time.
+Without this, a user may find their programs lagging, or experience visual anomalies.